 Keylogistics Chile Listed by lynx Ransomware Group

-On February 11, 2026, the ransomware group known as lynx added Keylogistics Chile S.A. to its leak site, confirming that internal files had been exfiltrated from the Chilean company operating in the restaurant industry.
+On February 11, 2026, the ransomware group known as lynx added Keylogistics Chile S.A. to its leak site, claiming that internal files had been exfiltrated from the Chilean company operating in the restaurant industry.

 Public reporting indicates the company employs between 250 and 499 people and generates annual revenue between 10M and 25M.
 It is headquartered in San Bernardo, in Chile’s Santiago Metropolitan region.
 The listing on the lynx leak site states that internal files were taken during a ransomware incident, although the exact number of people whose information appears in the files remains unknown.
 Available reporting describes the exposed material as internal company documents rather than a specific customer database.